abbasarezoo/site/_posts/2016-05-02-my-grunt-setup.md

 └───_js-src
 └───www
 ```
-Don't forget to edit the Gruntfile if you're going to use your own structure and naming conventions.
+If you're going to use your own structure and naming conventions, then you will need to edit the Gruntfile accordingly.

 ### Getting some plugins

-All of the plugins Grunt uses are stored in a directory called `/node_modules`.
+All of the plugins that Grunt will use are stored in the `/node_modules` directory.

 You may have noticed there is no directory in the repo you forked.
 On an ongoing project a `/node_modules` will include thousands of files, which you can store remotely if that's how you like to work.
 But it's not detrimental to the project if you don't do this.